Monday, 28 July 2025

 6. The roadside back down to Parcevall Hall for its wildflowers

-Coldstones- Cut - Splendid viewing platform above the Quarry at Greenhow.
+1. Coldstones Cut - Splendid viewing platform above the Quarry at Greenhow.

 At the top left of the picture you can see the Millstone Grit summit of Simon's Seat which is close to Parcevall Hall

-2. Greenhow Burial Ground
+2. Greenhow Burial Ground at Greenhow village

-I could not see any plants that I thought would impress the group - and would not want to take them trampling round anyway.
+Although I have seen a good variety of plants there before, I could not see any plants that I thought would impress the group today - and would not want to take them trampling round anyway.

-3. The road south of Greenhow - was it really close to any bog areas?
-Answer: No it wasn't - and I remembered how straight the road is and how dangerously fast the cars travel.
+3. The road south of Greenhow - Was it really close to any bog areas?
+Answer: No it wasn't. - And I remembered how straight the road is and how dangerously fast the cars travel.

 4. Stump Cross Caverns and Café: No time to stop

-5. Grimwith Reservoir: I drove to the car park
+5. Grimwith Reservoir: I drove to the car park.

-6. Roadside Verge: I found a suitable place to park where you could look down to Trollers Gill and see to Gill Head where the last mine in the area to have been worked was situated - actually it was reworked, extracting flourite from the mine spoil heaps.
+6. Roadside Verge: I found a suitable place to park where you could look down to Trollers Gill and see to Gill Head where the last mine in the area to have been worked was situated - actually it was reworked, extracting fluorite from the mine spoil heaps.

 We stopped at the road verge with a view back to the centre and to the valley leading to Gill Head.
 I asked each person to find a different wildflower.
 The verge was rich in wildflowers, unlike the adjacent heavily grazed fields, and there were no rare plants or orchids that people might inadvertently pick.